Aged-related Macular Degeneration (ARMD).

 look straight.
 A telephone pole or a doorframe may seem a little bent, crooked,

-appear distorted and the small boxes in the area will vary in shape and
+grid will appear distorted and the small boxes in the area will vary in

-size.
-Also, you may see a dark gray spot similar to the aftereffect caused
+shape and size.
+Also, you may see a dark gray spot similar to the aftereffect

-by a flashbulb.
-There may be other changes in vision: you may notice that
+caused by a flashbulb.
+There may be other changes in vision: you may notice

-the size of an object appears different for each eye or that colors don't
+that the size of an object appears different for each eye or that colors

-look the same for each eye.
-These changes in eyesight are important symptoms
+don't look the same for each eye.
+These changes in eyesight are important

-and anyone who has these symptoms should make sure to see the eye doctor promptly.
-Do
+symptoms and anyone who has these symptoms should make sure to see the eye

 TOP